networkedsystemsIITB/NFV_LTE_EPC/README.md

 ### Virtualized Evolved Packet Core for LTE Networks (vEPC)

 vEPC is a simple virtualized form of Long Term Evolution Evolved Packet Core (LTE EPC).
 It simulates the working of a typical EPC for handling signaling and data traffic. vEPC is developed in C++11.
 First opensource version (1.0) was released on June 10, 2016.
-A more advanced distributed LTE EPC implementation (v2.0) was released on .
+A more advanced distributed LTE EPC implementation (v2.0) was released on 30th June 2017.

 #### Synopsis